 A particularly good option if you're renting as it's super easy to pack up and take with you to your next property, we definitely have this stylish set on our outdoor wishlist.

-If you're pining for your favourite bar, but have got used to staying at home, then this Bamboo Bar Bistro Set from Habitat could provide the answer.
+If you want to recreate your favourite drinks venue within the comfort of your own backyard then the Bamboo Bar Bistro Set from Habitat could provide the answer.

-Perfect for alfresco cocktails in a smaller garden, a balcony or a courtyard, the compact three-piece set includes two stylish PE-rattan bar stools with backrests and a glass-topped circular bar table.
+Perfect for alfresco cocktails in a smaller garden, balcony or courtyard, the compact three-piece set includes two stylish PE-rattan bar stools with backrests and a glass-topped circular bar table.

-It also works perfectly with the matching Four-Seater Bamboo Patio Set to create a cohesive outdoor entertaining area.
+It also works perfectly with the matching Four-Seater Bamboo Patio Set to create a cohesive outdoor entertaining area if you have more space to play with.

 More in-stock garden furniture